All Episodes

 They want their sense of humor back.

-These were medical issues and that's why from our very beginning we integrated medicine with performing arts and arts and crafts and agriculture and nature, education, recreation, social service.
+And that's why from our very beginning we integrated medicine with performing arts and arts and crafts, and agriculture, and nature, education, recreation, social service.

 This was all part of the package of being a doctor in a hospital in a community.